Saccor/simplelanding/README.md

 The landing page requires the following media assets:

-1. Hero video (`public/HeroVideo1.mp4`) - Background video for the hero section (533MB)
+1. Hero image - Background image for the hero section
-2. Product image (`public/Arfve6.jpg`) - Image for the email section (17MB)
+2. Product image (`public/Arfve6.jpg`) - Image for the email section
 3. Logo files in both light and dark versions
-4. Sound control SVG icons

-### Large Media Files

-Note that the Hero video file (`public/HeroVideo1.mp4`) is very large (533MB) and the product image (`public/Arfve6.jpg`) is 17MB.
-When cloning this repository, you may need to get these files separately if they're not included in the repository due to size constraints.

-## Custom Hooks

-### useWindowSize
-A responsive design hook that:
-- Detects current viewport dimensions
-- Determines device type based on breakpoints
-- Provides boolean flags for responsive conditions
-- Re-renders components when screen size changes

-### useScrollObserver
-A hook for scroll-based animations that:
-- Observes elements entering the viewport
-- Adds CSS classes based on visibility
-- Controls animation timing
-- Supports custom thresholds for animation triggers

 ## Future Development Guidelines